Summary Page: Climate Change: science, evidence, response

 part of a decades-long warming trend.
 Map animation: NASA

-In March 2020 we're inviting you to join an expedition of discovery to find out what climate change is all about.
+In March 2020, as one of the Map my Waahi series of LEARNZ field trips, we're inviting you to join an expedition of discovery to find out what climate change is all about.

 Most people are concerned about what's happening to our planet and we want to get the facts right from the people who really know.
 More importantly we want to know what we can do as individuals, as families and schools to turn things around.